tomhobeika/Minecraft-Server-Launcher-Discord-Bot/README.md

 fileName = The name of your .bat file that launches your server.
 The default value is "5gb.bat".

+serverName = A completely optional name of your server for console information pages.

 HOW TO RUN BOT:
 1. Create a discord bot throuh https://discord.com/developers/applications and invite it to your Discord server.